 Vitamin B2, also known as riboflavin, is a vital vitamin that conjointly acts as an antioxidant within the body. vitamin B2 is responsible for maintaining healthy blood cells, helping to boost energy levels, facilitating during a healthy metabolism, preventing free radical damage, contributing to growth, protecting skin and eye health, and even more.

 Because it’s a water soluble vitamin like all B vitamins, vitamin B2 should be obtained through a healthy diet and replenished often, ideally on a daily basis, in order to avoid a vitamin B2 deficiency.
 All B vitamins are accustomed to facilitate digestion and extract energy from the foods you eat; they do this by converting nutrients from carbohydrates, fats, and proteins into useable energy within the form of “ATP”.
-For this reason, vitamin B2 is required for the functioning of each single cell within your body, and a vitamin B2 deficiency or lack of B vitamins in your diet will create a number of serious side effects.

 Vitamin B2 is used in combination with other B vitamins that form the “B vitamin Complex”.
 If truth be told B2 must be present in high enough amounts within the body to permit other B vitamins as well as B6 and folic acid to properly do their jobs.
 All B vitamins help in the vital functions of the body including strengthening nerve and heart, helps keep skin and eye healthy, reduces inflammation, regulates hormonal function, and maintain a healthy digestive system and metabolism.

 Vitamin B2 deficiency affects the metabolism of carbohydrates, fats, and proteins, as these elements would require vitamin B2 for its complete metabolism.

 Some of the deficiency symptoms of vitamin B2 include —

 - Burning sensation of the eyes,

 - Parched lips,